 5.2 Cannot Start Modeler

-The Grunt task will try to find the Mendix version selector and run the test project.
+The Grunt task will try to find the Mendix version selector and run the test app.
 Obviously, this can only be done in Windows.

 If it has trouble finding the version selector, you can provide a path to the program in Gruntfile.js.
 Change the MODELER_PATH: